Corporate Retreat Catering: A 5-Step Guide to Planning a Summer Retreat

 • Scheduling needs: Map the day’s flow, including sessions, breaks, and windows for meals or snacks.

-• Setting type: Note whether the retreat takes place in a lodge, a backyard, a conference space, or between indoor and outdoor areas.
+• Setting type: The right catering venue influences everything from guest flow to menu planning.
+Consider whether the retreat takes place in a lodge, a backyard, a conference space, or between indoor and outdoor areas.

 These early steps help the team understand how the meals can support the retreat.
-Once the purpose and setting are clear, planners can map out the menu and select dishes that make sense for the group.
+Once the purpose and setting are clear, planners can begin shaping a corporate retreat catering plan that reflects the needs of the group and the flow of the day.

-Company Retreat Food Planning: Designing the Menu Around the Day
+Corporate Retreat Catering Menu: Planning Food Around the Day

 With the retreat structure in place, the conversation shifts to the menu.
-Company retreat food planning works best when the meals match the mood and timing of the day.
+A successful corporate retreat catering menu works best when the meals match the mood and timing of the day.
 Retreats often include long stretches of discussion, hands-on sessions, or shared creative work, so the food should help people stay engaged and comfortable.

 Details to consider while building the menu: